 Analyze primary and secondary documents and explain how historical perspectives on the internment experience have changed in the years since World War II.

-GIS activities are part of the activities in this unit.
-These activities make use of ArcGIS Online, an internet GIS service that runs on most browsers.
-If you do not have an an ArcGIS account and would like one you can sign up for a free personal account here.
+GIS assignments are part of the last two activities in this unit.
+The activities make use of ArcGIS Online, an internet software that runs on most browsers.
+If you do not have an an ArcGIS account and would like to have one you can sign up for a free personal account here.

 The Japanese Internment files are also available to download for ArcGIS Desktop: